finlaymcalpine/cli_todo_tool/README.md

 Thus, we need to be able to interact with items in multiple ways, as well as persist them between sessions - i.e. store both the todo item and its status (done/not done) outside of a single instance of the CLI.
 For now, a text file will work for that purpose, but will migrate to a database later.
-Based on a project in [[https://zerotomastery.io/blog/rust-practice-projects/]].
+Based on a project [here](https://zerotomastery.io/blog/rust-practice-projects/).

 Possible crates to use:
 - structopt